-Iran has looked to several Latin American countries, particularly Venezuela, to try to avoid or reduce the effects of international sanctions.
+Iran, during the term of president Ahmadinejad, looked to several Latin American countries, particularly Venezuela, to try to avoid or reduce the effects of international sanctions.
 For the most part, however, Iran's trade and other business dealings with Latin America remain modest and likely to reduce the effect of sanctions on Iran only marginally.
 And, Iran has lost a key Latin American ally with the March 2013 death of Venezuelan President Hugo Chavez.
 As noted earlier and in the tables at the end of the paper, several Venezuelan firms have been sanctioned for dealings with Iran.